New York Equitable Distribution Lawyer

 • Bank accounts and other investment assets acquired prior to getting married that are not intertwined with marital property.

-When you decide to legally separate, you and your partner will need to be on the same page regarding what is separate property and marital property.
+When you decide to legally separate, you and your partner will need to be on the same page regarding what is separate property and what is marital property.
 But if you cannot reach a consensus, the court will make a verdict on which property is which.

 Unless otherwise decided, your separate property will be considered yours.
 Our property division attorneys at Douglas Family Law Group can advocate for your interests.